rupertj/draggable_blocks/README.md

 draggable_blocks
 ================

-Draggable Blocks module for Drupal
+Draggable Blocks module for Drupal.
+This is old and you probably don't want to use it.